-About the Challenge
+About the Visualization Challenge

 Some of science's most powerful statements are not made in words.
 From DaVinci's Vitruvian Man to Rosalind Franklin's X-rays, science visualization has a long and literally illustrious history.
 To illustrate is to enlighten!
 Illustrations provide the most immediate and influential connection between scientists and other citizens, and the best hope for nurturing popular interest.
 They are a necessity for public understanding of research developments.

-View the video below highlighting past winners of the International Science & Engineering Visualization Challenge.
+The video below highlights past winners of the Visualization Challenge.